Vakosik/Blur_invariants_for_color_images/README.md

 The PR article introduces blur invariants to color (in general multispectral) images.
 Its novelty are the so-called cross-channel blur invariants that employ linkage between channels.

-The IEEE TIP article comes up with features that are invariant to both blur and linear channel-mixing at the same time.
+The IVC article comes up with features that are invariant to both blur and linear channel-mixing at the same time.
 This image degradation model is more general.

 The invariants are implemented in the image domain using moments of images.
 The blur invariants can be found in "blur_invariants/blur_invariants.py", the invariants to blur and channel-mixing in "blur_n_channelmixing_invariants/blur_channelmixing_invariants.py".